Hair loss types: Alopecia areata signs and symptoms

 While anyone can develop alopecia areata, some people have a higher risk.
-You can find out if you do at: Alopecia areata: Causes.
+To find out if you have an increased risk, go to: Alopecia areata: Causes.

 Lipner SR, Scher RK.
 “Letter to the editor: Alopecia areata.”
 J Am Acad Dermatol 2018;79:e9-e10.
 Funding sources: None.
 Conflicts of interest: None disclosed.

 Nguyen B, Hu JK, et al. “Eyebrow and eyelash alopecia: A clinical review.”
 Am J Clin Dermatol.
 2023 Jan;24(1):55-67.

 Otberg N, Shapiro J. “Alopecia areata.”
 In: Kang S, et al. Fitzpatrick’s Dermatology. (ninth edition) McGraw Hill Education, United States of America, 2019:1517-9.